The infrastructure database.

 Plans and applies on the affected graph

 Change three resources, touch three resources.
 Skip the 3,000 you did not touch.
 Disjoint subgraphs run in parallel without waiting on a global lock.
+No path globs, no change-detection config — Stategraph reads the graph and runs only what your change actually reaches.

 Orchestration